mshanka1/STM32L475VGTX_AzureRTOS/README.md

 3. Flash feature to save the wifi credential into flash
 4. NetxDuo configured
 5. HTTP server created and running
+6. Add text read and write feature with ble to update the wifi settings
+7. MQTT feature added

 Next Steps:
 1. Create fully functional WiFi feature
-2. Add MQTT feature
-3. Add text read and write feature with ble to update the wifi settings
-4. Add secure transmission
+2. Add secure transmission
-5. Add feature to change the MQTT endpoints
+3. Add feature to change the MQTT endpoints
-6. Add TFT LCD to check the status of the module
+4. Add TFT LCD to check the status of the module
-7. Add NFC functionality to read cards
+5. Add NFC functionality to read cards